 Although it covers most of the costs associated with hospitalization (diagnostic procedures, nursing care, medication administered during hospitalization), many services are not reimbursed.
 Non-reimbursed expenses can include ambulance transportation, emergency repatriation and prescription medication.

 You should also know that your provincial health insurance card is not accepted everywhere.
-As a result, you may have to advance the required fees and then submit a reimbursement request to your provincial health plan.
+As a result, you may have to pay for the required fees out of pocket and then submit a reimbursement request to your provincial health plan.
 In addition, the costs incurred may only be partially reimbursed.
-If so, you will have to pay the difference out of your own pocket.
+If so, you will be responsible for paying the difference.

 To learn more, visit Ontario Health Insurance Plan (OHIP) website.